Pete-Lawrence/Pete-Lawrence.github.io/README.md

 Select/Back = **1+2+3+4**

-## Bonus
+## Bonus Skins
-**Copy and paste the code below into "custom CSS" in the browser window for OBS to enable PlayStation button colours.**
+**Copy and paste the code below into "custom CSS" in the browser window for OBS**

+Note: You will have to wait around 20 seconds before it updates so don't panic if it doesn't instantly work.

+#### PlayStation button colours

 ```
 /*Face Buttons*/